Gabriela Borges

-Ana Gabriela Borges (born 14 August 1998) is a Brazilian entrepreneur, model and beauty pageant titleholder.
-She will represent Brazil at Miss Cosmo 2025 in Vietnam, she also won the title of Miss Brazil All Nations 2019 and Vice Miss Grand Brazil 2022.
+Ana Gabriela Borges is a Brazilian beauty pageant titleholder who won Miss Brazil All Nations 2019.
+She represented Brazil at Miss Cosmo 2025 in Vietnam, where she reached the top five.

-Early life

-After graduating with a degree in Fashion, Gabriela developed an interest in style, trends and visual design.
-As an entrepreneur, she owns a photography studio.

-Career
+Pageantry

 Miss Brazil All Nations 2019

-She first participated in a beauty pageant and was crowned Miss Brazil All Nations 2019.
+Borges won her first pageant, Miss Brazil All Nations 2019.

 Miss Grand Paraná 2021

-In 2021, she officially won Miss Grand Paraná 2021 and will represent Paraná at Miss Grand Brazil 2022.
+In 2021, Borges won Miss Grand Paraná 2021.

 Miss Grand Brazil 2022

-She represented Paraná at Miss Grand Brazil 2022 and finished as 1st Runner-up.
+Borges represented Paraná at Miss Grand Brazil 2022 and was first runner-up.

 Miss Cosmo 2025

-She was appointed as Miss Cosmo Brazil 2025 and will represent Brazil at Miss Cosmo 2025 in December in Vietnam.
+Borges who was appointed Miss Cosmo Brazil 2025, represented Brazil at Miss Cosmo 2025 on December 20, 2025, in Vietnam.
+At the conclusion of the event, she placed in the Top 5 and won the Best in Swimsuit award, as well as the Global Beauties Experts’ Award.